-When you are recruiting to hospitals across Australia you can google facts about the places, but nothing beats seeing them with your own eyes.
+When you are recruiting to hospitals across Australia you can conduct research about the places, but nothing beats seeing them with your own eyes.
 That’s why over the past 6 months, the team at Wavelength has visited more than 30 hospitals covering almost the entire country.
-We spoke with two of our Recruiters, Emma Gordon and Katherine Molloy, to ask them about their recent trip to Tasmania where they visited the hospitals they help every day.

 What parts of Tasmania did you travel to?